purplebugs/eik-search/README.md

 4. Index precondition: Add an ingest pipeline to the index that creates a scope field based on name
 5. Index creation: Add an index of hardcoded data into Elasticsearch for use while developing search
 6. Try out search queries in Kibana Dev Tools while developing search
+7. Search app precondition: Install and run node.js app
-7. TODO: Create node.js app with search
+8. TODO: Create node.js app with search

 ### Run docker-compose to quickly spin up Elasticsearch and Kibana